 Nevertheless music surpasses regional precincts and this Bhupen song too did, in class.
 Just a single listening – even my unsophisticated heart beat for him and I become his fan, the old man’s crunchy voice seized my awe, instantly!

-Then the bard named Bhupen Hazarika who lived, loved and laboured for the glory of music and to the delight of his fans all across the world was totally new to me.
+On that day, that bard named Bhupen Hazarika who lived, loved and laboured for the glory of music and to the delight of his fans all across the world was totally new to me.
 I wasn’t aware that this song was from ‘Rudaali’.
 I didn’t know that the movie was directed by his soul mate and companion of 40 odd years Kalpana Lajmi, and most notably I didn’t know that the music was composed by Bhupen himself.
-But I knew one thing – deep stillness of meditation and splendid energy of action merged in this classic composition.
+But I knew one thing – deep stillness of meditation and a splendid energy of action merged in this classic composition.

 Afterwards, as and when I listen to this four minute song, even for my naive ears his voice and music roars like a shower, springing agonizing loss, muted sorrow and a tenderness that was as moving as it was burning.